Nathnos/pattern_finder/README.md

 # pattern_finder
+Grep, but with less features, except a pretty unsatisfying search in images, with tesseract-ocr

 A script that tries to find a specific pattern in all files of a folder (and optionally its subfolders).
 Capital or lowercase are not taken into acount.
 If you want a light version, without image reading, please go https://github.com/Nathnos/simple_pattern_finder